ethereum/EIPs/SCCP/sccp-64.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Raise exchange fees of trades into `iBTC` and `sBTC` by 10 bp to `0.40%`.
+Raise exchange fees of trades into `iBTC` by 20 bp to `0.50%`.

 ## Abstract

 <!--A short (~200 word) description of the variable change proposed.-->

-Increasing fees to 10 bp should help close down any available front-running opportunities.
+Increasing fees by 20 bp to 50 bp on iBTC should help reduce the gap against the oracle price push.

 ## Motivation

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 Analysis of on-chain data showed that front-running is possible on iBTC and sBTC, due to the mismatch against chainlink rate push frequency of 0.50%.
-Raising fees to almost match the chainlink push frequency will effectively help in closing that gap.
+Raising fees on one synth of the sBTC/iBTC pair, so that it matches the chainlink push frequency, should help close up the front-running gap and significantly impair the effectiveness of a front-running swing-based trade.

 ## Copyright